 1. Listen to us.

-Listening to what we have to say is one of the most basic but important things you can do to support us and the disabled community, it should be the foundation of everything.
+Listening to what we have to say is one of the most basic but important things you can do to support us and be a good ally to disabled people and the community, it should be the foundation of everything.
 Listen when we speak about ableism, accessibility, disability rights, access to health and social care, disability benefits.
 Listen to it all.
 If people just stopped for 5 minutes to learn about our lives then so much would change, people’s eyes would be opened.

 2. Share our content, lift our voices but don’t speak over us.